mkaszubowski/reefpoints/source/posts/2016-02-10-how-to-have-a-side-project.md

 tags: art, design, creativity, culture, inspiration, team
 ---

-Pretty much every designer I know has a side project (or five!)
-They are often in a field related to design and art, but do not replicate exactly what we do at our full time job.
-Side projects and hobbies are great for relaxing, while adding extra skills or addressing a passion that does not yet have a place in the career.
+Pretty much every designer I know has a side project (or five).
+They are often in a field related to design and art, but do not replicate exactly what what they do at their full time job.
+Side projects and hobbies are great for relaxing, while adding extra skills or addressing a passion that does not yet have a place in one's career.

 Here’s what I learned about what works well, and what can be problematic for side projects I’ve had over the years.
 Hope it helps you in your own creative pursuit!